-One of my favorite sustainable backpacks – you might be thinking “Wait…Gregory?
+One of my favourite sustainable backpacks – you might be thinking “Wait…Gregory?
 This is a sustainable backpack?”.

 Yes, indeed it is as the Gregory Paragon 58 is made using 135-denier high-density recycled polyester.
 It may not be made from 100% recyclable materials, but we will give it a pass for now.

-I used the Paragon 48 for a few years including when I traveled in Pakistan some time ago.
-After hundreds of trail miles logged, I can say that the Paragon series packs are one of my top all-time favorite backpack picks.
+I used the Paragon 48 for a few years including when I travelled in Pakistan some time ago.
+After hundreds of trail miles logged, I can say that the Paragon series packs are one of my top all-time favourite backpack picks.

 - Very comfortable for long-distance backpacking

 - Great storage options and exterior strap features for hauling extra gear

 - Excellent suspension system for carrying big loads